 4. Is a certain type of teaching being prohibited?

 It is impossible to know exactly what authentein means in 1 Tim 2:12.
 The word is not used anywhere else in the New Testament in any form.
-The word does appear, however, in the Septuagint, to describe parents who murder their children (Wisdom 12:6).
-Authentēs (the noun form) is most definitely not the usual word for “authority” used elsewhere in the New Testament.
-In some contexts it has sexual as well as violent overtones.
+A related noun does appear, however, in the Septuagint to describe parents who murder their children (Wisdom 12:6).
+This noun, authentēs, is most definitely not the usual word for “authority” used elsewhere in the New Testament.
+Rather, it frequently means “murderer” in Classical and early Koine Greek.

-Chrysostom used the word authentia to denote “sexual license” in his commentary on 1 Timothy 5:6.
+Chrysostom used another related noun authentia to denote “sexual license” in his commentary on 1 Timothy 5:6.
 Clement of Alexandria also used the word authentia to describe Christians who were engaging in lewd sexual activity.
-While it may be difficult for us to imagine, sexual licentiousness was not an uncommon problem for the Early Church – especially in congregations where heresy was taught – and so these problems needed to be addressed by church leaders such as Paul.
+While it may be difficult for us to imagine, sexual licentiousness was not an uncommon problem for the Early Church, especially in congregations where heresy was taught (e.g., Rev. 2:20).
+And so these problems needed to be addressed by church leaders such as Paul.

-Albert Wolters (a Complementarian) has noted that the word authentēs played a prominent role in Gnosticism in the first and second centuries AD.
-Authentēs is typically translated into English as “supreme power” in works by Early Church Fathers who addressed Christian Gnosticism.
-There is a clear link between the word authentēs and Gnosticism.
+Albert Wolters (a Greek scholar who identifies as complementarian) has noted that the word authentia played a prominent role in Gnosticism in the first and second centuries AD.
+Authentia is typically translated into English as “supreme power” in works by Early Church Fathers who addressed Christian Gnosticism.
+There is a clear link between the word authentia and Gnosticism.
 [More on this in 1 Timothy 2:12 in Context (4) here.]

 The heresy of Christian Gnosticism was a huge threat to the Early Church; but I cannot see how allowing, and even encouraging, a godly and gifted Christian woman to teach sound doctrine where grown men are present could be considered a threat to the Church today.